wangdi4/llvm/llvm/docs/Intel/DTrans/dtrans-analysis.rst

   AK_UserMalloc:
-    Same as AK_UserMalloc0, but there must be either only 1 argument (the "size" argument) or two arguments (the "this" ptr argument and the "size" argument).
+    Same as AK_UserMalloc0, but there must be either only 1 argument (the "size" argument)

+  AK_UserMallocThis:
+    Similar to AK_UserMalloc, except there are two arguments (the "this" ptr argument and the "size" argument).

+  A corresponding set of user memory deallocation functions is also recognized with the pointer argument that will be deallocated being the first argument (FK_UserFree0 and FK_UserFree), or the second argument (FK_UserFreeThis)

 At some point this mechanism will be extended to handle additional user functions, including those that call calloc and realloc.

-(Note: At this moment, there is no recognition of the AK_UserMalloc0 case, that will be taken care of shortly when the code is extended.)

 If the call is an allocation function, we look for uses that bitcast the returned value to a pointer to an aggregate type to determine the type of the